What is the Window of Tolerance and How It Impacts Your Life

 Understanding our emotional responses is crucial for mental well-being.
 One concept that can help is the Window of Tolerance.

 This term, originally developed by Dr. Dan Siegel, refers to the optimal zone of arousal where we can effectively manage and cope with daily events and emotions.
+Tolerance represents the balanced state in which we can adapt to stress, maintaining emotional regulation and resilience.

 Table of Contents